 - Feel whatever you feel – it’s okay to be angry, to yell at God, to cry or not to cry.
 It’s also okay to laugh, to find moments of joy, or to let go when you’re ready.
 Your grief is your own and no one can tell you when you should be “over it” or when to “move on.”

-- Look after your health but be aware of short-term relievers – these can be food, alcohol/drugs, anger, exercise, TV, movies, books, isolation, sex, shopping, workaholism (the trap I feel into), etc. Most of these are not harmful, in fact some are healthy, but they become harmful when they are used for the wrong reasons… to cover-up, hide or suppress our grief.
+- Look after your health but be aware of short-term relievers – these can be food, alcohol/drugs, anger, exercise, TV, movies, books, isolation, sex, shopping, workaholism (the trap I fell into), etc. Most of these are not harmful, in fact, some are healthy, but they become harmful when they are used for the wrong reasons… to cover-up, hide or suppress our grief.
 Try and get good sleep, try and make healthy food choices, try and be physically active but more importantly allow yourself to grieve as this is the best form of self-care.

 I recognize my story of grief involving my wife’s head injury is different than losing a loved one but isn’t it also true that every relationship is unique and therefore we all have our own unique experience with grief?
 After all, even a well-meaning friend who has had a parallel loss does not know how you feel.
 What we all do share is the experience of a broken heart because we lost someone/thing we love.